18F/18f.gsa.gov/_posts/2017-01-10-mark-hopson-negotiating-on-americas-behalf.md

 not just my immediate co-workers but our agency partners as well.
-I get energy and excitement from their missions more so than our own, and I have gotten to see a broad spectrum of highly-dedicated civil servants, and contractors, try to further their missions and by extension the American public.
+I get energy and excitement from their missions more so than our own, and I have gotten to see a broad spectrum of highly-dedicated civil servants, and contractors, try to further their missions, and by extension, better serve the American public.